GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-11-android-testing-with-kotlin.md

 hardened framework that makes testing UI components a breeze.
 At the same time, all the gems of the Kotlin language make our _glue_ code and other test logic clean and easy to write.

-"with the minor difference that"
-Since Kotlin is more relevant here, suggest switching the order: ""

 As usual, we store our Espresso and other UI tests under `src/androidTest`, with the minor difference that we store our Kotlin source code in the `kotlin` subdirectory instead of `java`.
 In order to run new tests we need to declare Espresso as a dependency